glenux/makefiles-forever/README.md

-# Makefiles forever
+# Makefiles Forever

-A collection of makefiles for every imaginable use
+A drop-in collection of makefiles libraries for your projects

 ## Description